-Once Jack arrived, however, we realized that we would have to be much more intentional about spending one-on-one time together.
+Once Jack was born, however, we realized that we would need to be more intentional about spending one-on-one time together.
 Bringing a baby grocery shopping—or anywhere else for that matter—completely changes things.

-Our trips to the store shifted from leisurely browsing, to doing everything within our power to keep our little person happy!
-Baby, please, please don’t scream so loudly that everyone in the entire store knows we’re here.
-Thanks.
+Our shopping trips shifted from leisurely browsing to doing everything within our power to keep our little person happy!

 As part of our year of intentionality, we are purposing to have weekly date nights—even if they have to happen at home with our little guy around!